NOAA-RDHPCS/noaa-rdhpcs.github.io/source/systems/cloud_user_guide.rst

 Lustre filesystem is an expensive resource.
 You can disable the filesystem or resize it.
 The default lustre filesystem size is about 14TiB.

+Keeping the bucket and cluster within the same region to lower latency and Cost
+""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

+Moving data between regions within a cloud platform will incur cost.
+For example, if the cluster and the bucket you were copying to exist in different regions, the cloud provider will charge for every bite that leaves.

+It is possible to provision your own buckets from the PW platform storage menu.
+This would also have the benefit of reducing the overall time you spend transferring data, since it has less distance to travel.
+If you have any further questions about this, please open a help desk ticket.
+We'd also be happy to work with you.
+Join one of the cloud office hours to ask questions.

 How do I create a custom [AMI, Snapshot, Boot disk, or machine] image?